Glossary of Terms

 IRB – Institutional Review Board.
 The IRB is responsible for the review of all protocols involving human subject research.

 IT title series.
 Individuals in this series perform administrative duties in the Office of Information Technology.

 JVN – Job Vacancy Notice (formerly, Position Vacancy Notice).

 KHRCA – Kupferberg Holocaust Resource Center and Archives.
 The Harriet and Kenneth Kupferberg Holocaust Resource Center & Archives is both an archive and educational center that uses the lessons of the Holocaust to educate current and future generations about the ramifications of unbridled prejudice, racism, and stereotyping.

 Learning Centers.
 Used to describe tutorial services on campus: the Academic Literacy Learning Center, the Campus Writing Center, the Mathematics Learning Center, and the Student Learning Center.

 Learning Communities.
-A cohort of students who take two or more courses linked together.
+One of the HIPs (see above) designated at the college; a cohort of students who take two or more courses linked together.

 Mathematics Learning Center.
 Provides tutorial support for students in remedial and credit-bearing mathematics.

 MSEIP – Minority Science and Engineering Improvement Program